EPCCed/2023-09-21_Singularity_Nottingham/_episodes/reproducibility.md

 ---

-Although this workshop is titled "Reproducible computational environments using containers", so far we have mostly covered the mechanics of using Docker with only passing reference to the reproducibility aspects.
+Although this workshop is titled "Reproducible computational environments using containers", so far we have mostly covered the mechanics of using Singularity with only passing reference to the reproducibility aspects.
 In this section, we discuss these aspects in more detail.

 > ## Work in progress...
-> Note that reproducibility aspects of software and containers are an active area of research, discussion and development so are subject to many changes.
-We will present some ideas and approaches here but best practices will likely evolve in the near future.
+> Note that reproducibility aspects of software and containers are an active area of research,
+> discussion and development so are subject to many changes.
+We will present some ideas and
+> approaches here but best practices will likely evolve in the near future.
 {: .callout}

 ## Reproducibility